 "You can’t just decide not to pay back a debt."

 Conflict resolution strategies can significantly affect outcomes in family disputes.
-According to research from the University of Michigan, families that engage in collaborative problem-solving rather than adversarial approaches tend to achieve better resolutions.
+Families that engage in collaborative problem-solving rather than adversarial approaches tend to achieve better resolutions.
 Interventions that focus on communication skills, such as nonviolent communication, can empower both parties to express their needs without escalating tensions.
 By approaching the conversation with a focus on mutual understanding rather than blame, the sisters could work together to find a solution that acknowledges both the financial aspects and the emotional labor involved in pet care.

 Psychological Impacts of Caregiving

 Caregiving can lead to compassion fatigue, a state of emotional depletion where caregivers feel overwhelmed.
-Studies from the American Journal of Psychiatry indicate that this fatigue might manifest as resentment towards those they care for.
+This fatigue might manifest as resentment towards those they care for.

 Understanding the psychological toll of caregiving can help families recognize the importance of self-care and mutual support.